 - Machinery Accidents: Construction workers are exposed to a variety of dangerous machinery, from motor vehicles to drills and other power tools.
 There is a risk of severe injuries when these are defective, have malfunctioned, or are accidentally misused by others.

 - Electrocution Accidents: When exposed to high-voltage equipment, construction workers risk serious or fatal injury.
-Overloaded outlets, exposed wiring, power lines, damaged extension cords, and static discharges, can all result in an electrocution expert.
+Overloaded outlets, exposed wiring, power lines, damaged extension cords, and static discharges can all result in an electrocution accident.

 - Motor Vehicle Accidents: Various kinds of vehicles are used on construction sites, from large trucks to bulldozers, forklifts, cranes, excavators, motor graders, and trenchers.
 When operators aren’t paying attention or the vehicle malfunctions, workers can be struck, run over, or hit by falling objects.
 Injuries also occur when negligent drivers pass through or near the job site, striking those at work.